How Covid cruise ships are navigating troubled waters

 The initial trips have been a big hit, but then a passenger tested positive mid-cruise, forcing a ship to turn back early.

-It turned out to be a false alarm, and a false positive.
-But, the operators say, the swift reaction shows the system is working.
+It turned out to be a false alarm but, the operators say, the swift reaction shows the system is working.